umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-Upgrade-UaaS-Tool.md

 ## Troubleshooting

-After the upgrade is done you might encounter an issue with Newtonsoft.Json because the assemblies does not match.
+After the upgrade is done you might encounter an issue with Newtonsoft.Json because the assembly's does not match.

 ![Newtonsoft error](images/newtonsoft.png)